Ilyomaria1/IlyoDOS-1.0-SE/README.md

 IlyoDOs 1.0 SE
-A modern OS designed for 70s/80s/90s machines/
+A modern OS designed for 80s/90s machines